Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Why this yoga pose helps with tight calves: Similar to pedaling out your feet, the extra body weight on the planted leg will deeply stretch and lengthen the grounded calf.

-How-to: From Downward-Facing Dog Pose, lift your right leg up and back, keeping your leg straight and in alignment with your hips, torso, and arms.
+How-to: From Downward-Facing Dog Pose (see above), lift your right leg up and back, keeping your leg straight and in alignment with your hips, torso, and arms.
 Distribute your weight evenly between both hands, while keeping your left leg planted firmly.
 Flex your right toes toward your torso while pressing through your back heel.
 Hold for 2–3 breaths.
 To release, lower your leg back to Downward-Facing Dog.
 Repeat on the other side.